parse-community/docs/_includes/parse-server/getting-started.md

 Parse Server is an open source backend that can be deployed to any infrastructure that can run Node.js.
 You can find the source on the [GitHub repo](https://github.com/parse-community/parse-server).

-* Parse Server uses MongoDB/PostgreSQL as a database.
+* Parse Server uses MongoDB or PostgreSQL as a database.
 * You can deploy and run Parse Server on your own infrastructure.
 * You can develop and test your app locally using Node.